10xHub/injectq/docs/getting-started/quick-start.md

 - Use `@transient` for fresh instances each time
 - Use `test_container()` for unit testing
 - Use `Module` for organizing complex apps
+- 🆕 Use `invoke()` when you need both DI and manual arguments in factories

 Happy coding! 🎉
 ````